 Best Luxury: The Nomad

-You’ll feel like a thousand bucks once you step inside The Nomad.
+You’ll feel like a million bucks once you step inside The Nomad.
 Situated in downtown LA’s Giannini Building, The Nomad is both a piece of history and luxury.
 If you love art, you’ll definitely appreciate the original artwork from a Paris-based design studio that can be found in all rooms.
 At the heart of downtown LA, this 5-star hotel also has an excellent location.

 - Time: 24 min by car